Furniture Crack Repair

 Quite often, cracks in old furniture arise from failed glue joints.
 Repairing these becomes a matter of cleaning out loose fibers and old glue, fitting the parts, and gluing them back together.
 In many instances, a crack that doesn't occur at a joint can be repaired readily by cleaning, gluing, and clamping, too.

-But the two cracks in the edge of the small table shown at left defied gluing and clamping because the tabletop was veneered both top and bottom.
+But the two cracks in the edge of the small table shown above defied gluing and clamping because the tabletop was veneered both top and bottom.
 Pulling the cracks' edges together would require removing the veneer.

 Because the table isn't a valuable antique, the repair could lean more toward the serviceable and less toward a museum-quality restoration.
 So, we decided to simply fill the cracks.